 His past experience includes extensive national, retail and wholesale management with companies including Revlon, Johnson and Johnson and American Hospital.
 He developed national operations including licensing and distribution rights throughout the United States.
 In addition, Rick helped expand several companies internationally.
 He also founded and served as President and CEO of Northwest Cardiac Instruments and Hear-Tel, which became a leading telecommunications company for the deaf and hearing impaired.

 For a few years Rick served on the board of the Oregon Entrepreneurs Network where he was also the Vice Chairman of Angel Oregon in 2002 and Chairman in 2003, overseeing the largest and more successful private investor meeting held in the Northwest at the time.
 He also has served on the boards of the Oregon Sports Authority and Stadium Finance Committee.
 An active sports fan for many years, he has previously invested capital in the sports industry, becoming a founding investor and a minority owner of a national sports league in the 1990’s.

 Rick attended the University of Oregon and Portland State University.
 He successfully developed seminars and programs to assist entrepreneur’s education and management expertise and is a frequent guest speaker at business conferences.
 Included among the highlights of his boards and community participation is a longtime involvement with the earliest Oregon angel investment groups, the Portland Venture Group and the Portland Angel Network.
 Rick is also involved in a mentoring program through the Boys and Girls Aid Society, and is a volunteer for the Northwest Pilot Project, an advocacy organization for the elderly.
-He has served on the boards of Committed Partners for Youth at Risk and Friends of the American Cancer Society.
-He is also a member of the Arlington Club.
+He has served on the boards of Committed Partners for Youth at Risk, Friends of the American Cancer Society and Meals On Wheels Lake Oswego.